Article of 30/06/2021 updated on 15/05/2022

 We recommend to establish an attendance sheet as proof even if this is not an obligation.

-In case of written consultation, the text of the proposed decisions, a reply form and the documents necessary for informing the partners must be sent to each of them in writing.
+In case of written consultation (if the statutes allow it), the text of the proposed decisions, a reply form and the documents necessary for informing the partners must be sent to each of them in writing.
 They must also be addressed to other persons having the right to attend the collective decisions of the SAS.

 The decisions taken must be recorded in a report drawn up by the president which must mention: